 Physical Resource Theory

-Our research has it roots in physics.
+Our research has its roots in physics.
 In the beginning, the research was focused on the transformation of physical resources (material, energy and land) in natural and societal systems.
-Today the research is more interdisciplinary and aims at building knowledge about how to transform the society in a more sustainable direction.
+Today the research is more interdisciplinary and aims at building knowledge about how to transform societies in a more sustainable direction.

 Night shot of Earth